emacs-mirror/emacs/mps/manual/source/topic/message.rst

     was posted, and this is what :c:func:`mps_message_clock` returns.

-    The time returned is the :c:func:`mps_clock_t` value returned by the library function :c:func:`mps_clock` at the time the message was posted.
+    The time returned is the :c:func:`mps_clock_t` value returned by the :term:`plinth` function :c:func:`mps_clock` at the time the message was posted.
 You can subtract one clock value from another to get the time interval between the posting of two messages.

 .. c:function:: void mps_message_discard(mps_arena_t arena, mps_message_t message)